porterjamesj/virtualenvwrapper.el/README.md

 each virtualenv in turn, moves to its directory, and executes the given forms.

-Since its common to want to execute shell commands, there are convenience macros, `venv-with-virtualenv-shell-command` and `venv-allvirtualenv-shell-command`, which take a string, interpreted as a shell command, and do exactly what you'd expect.
+Since it's common to want to execute shell commands, there are convenience macros, `venv-with-virtualenv-shell-command` and `venv-allvirtualenv-shell-command`, which take a string, interpreted as a shell command, and do exactly what you'd expect.
 So for example,